metabrainz/acousticbrainz-server/INSTALL.md

 In the file `profile.conf.in`, you will need to change the paths of the items in the `svm_models` list.
 If you make these paths relative, they must be relative to the root directory of the project.

+### Running

+Run the high-level extractor using the `worker_manage.py` script:

+    python worker_manage.py hl_extractor

+## Dataset evaluator

+Run it like this:

+    python worker_manage.py dataset_evaluator

+## Testing

+Database configuration for testing is configured in `test_config.py`.
+You will need to manually create a user and database and set `SQLALCHEMY_DATABASE_URI` to use these values.
+The tests will automatically build the database structure when running.